PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 ### YouTube

-TO include YouTube clips into your document is easy.
+To include YouTube clips into your document is easy.
 A YouTube multimedia content plugin recognizes the YouTube video URL and inserts it accordingly into the generated page inside an `<iframe>` element.
 Example:

 	![Complex perturbation](https://www.youtube.com/watch?v=whBPLc8m4SU 800 600)